w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## Introduction

-Blockchain networks use [consensus](learn-consensus.md/#why-do-we-need-consensus) mechanisms to add blocks on the chain.
+Blockchain networks use [consensus](learn-consensus.md/#why-do-we-need-consensus) mechanisms to finalize blocks on the chain.
 Consensus is the process of agreeing on something, in this case the progression of the blockchain or how blocks are added to the chain.
 Consensus is split into two protocols:
 `block production`, i.e. the way multiple blocks candidates are produced, and `block finality`, i.e.